z78406/Traffic-sign-classifier/writeup_template.md

 ![alt text](https://github.com/z78406/Traffic-sign-classifier/blob/master/3.png)

+For the speed limit sign, I think the difficulty comes from distiguishing the digits within the speed limit catagories.
+For the stop entry sign, I think the difficulty comes from distiguishing the signs from other types of prohibit signs.
+For the turn right sign, I think the difficulty comes from the lack of enogh samples in the dataset as other common signs.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).